nysthee/go-training/README.md

 # go-training

 This introduction training helps you to discover the go-language.
-To make it applicable we use HTTP-client and server in the exercises.
+To make it real-life applicable we use HTTP-client and server in the exercises.

-[This](http://go-talks.appspot.com/github.com/MarcGrol/goopenkitchen/openKitchen.slide) presentation can be used as training compagnon.
-These full examples are also available at: https://github.com/MarcGrol/goopenkitchen
+The following presentation (http://go-talks.appspot.com/github.com/MarcGrol/goopenkitchen/openKitchen.slide) can be used as training compagnon.
+The full examples are also available at: https://github.com/MarcGrol/goopenkitchen

 --